 POLICY #5.1

-SUBJECT: Free Speech and Advocacy on Campus [TEMPORARY]
+SUBJECT: Free Speech and Expression on Campus

 I. PURPOSE

 Southern Utah University is committed to the principles of free speech and assembly guaranteed by the United States Constitution and the Utah Constitution as well as applicable statutory and regulatory law, and in accordance with generally accepted concepts of academic freedom.
-It is the purpose of this policy to protect and enhance the free exchange of ideas, the right to free speech, and academic freedom in the University and on the University Campus, without prior restraint or censorship, subject to limitations on unlawful/unprotected speech and to clearly stated, reasonable, and nondiscriminatory rules regarding time, place, and manner.
+It is the purpose of this Policy to protect and enhance the free exchange of ideas, the right to free speech, and academic freedom in the University and on the University Campus, without prior restraint or censorship, subject to limitations on unlawful/unprotected speech and to clearly stated, reasonable, and nondiscriminatory rules regarding time, place, and manner.

 II.
 REFERENCES